cleanlab/cleanlab/README.md

 </p>

 cleanlab helps you **clean** data and **lab**els by automatically detecting issues in a ML dataset.
-To facilitate **machine learning with messy, real-world data**, this data-centric AI package uses your existing models to estimate dataset improvements that will train even better models.
+To facilitate **machine learning with messy, real-world data**, this data-centric AI package uses your *existing* models to estimate dataset problems that can be fixed to train even *better* models.

 ```python